Parts of Animals: Content

 He used those principles to study the primordial elements of the nature of which the bodies of animals are composed and the intrinsic conditions that make bodies become what they are.
 First they start from the combination of the fundamental elements of nature (earth, water, air and fire) forming tissues and these organs.

 In the rest of the books, Aristotle studies the internal and external parts of the blood and non-blood animals, comparing them with human beings, showing the common and the specific.

 For Aristotle, the material causes of an organism could not explain all its aspects.
 To explain phenomena such as the processes an organism or its adaptations to the environment of the organism had to resort to the final causes, teleological explanations of those phenomena.
 In his Generation of Animals, he explains teleologically reproduction and animal development.

-Arabic and Latin translations
+Translations

 An Arabic translation of Parts of Animals is included as treatises 11–14 of the Kitāb al-Hayawān.

-Michael Scot made a Latin translation, and Pedro Gallego a Latin adaptation (Liber de animalibus) made from both the Arabic and Latin versions.
+Michael Scot made a Latin version translated from Arabic, and Pedro Gallego a Latin adaptation (Liber de animalibus) made from both the Arabic and Latin versions.

+Multiple English language translations of the text exist.
+William Ogle translated the book into English (1882).
+Another English translation exists, translated by William Ross and John Smith, (1912).
+A Greek-English dual translation exists, written by Arthur Leslie Peck and E.S.
+Forster, (1937).

+The Budé edition is a French translation of Parts of Animals, edited by Pierre Louis.

+Paul Gohlke wrote a German translation titled Tierkunde; Teile der Tiere, (1949).